List of Zootopia characters

-The following is a list of characters from the Disney media franchise of Zootopia, which consists of the animated film Zootopia (2016) and its upcoming sequel Zootopia 2 (2025), the streaming television series Zootopia+ (2022), and other media appearances.
+The Disney media franchise of Zootopia consists of the animated film Zootopia (2016), its sequel Zootopia 2 (2025), the streaming television series Zootopia+ (2022), and other media appearances.
 All the characters in the franchise are anthropomorphic animals, in the first film and most media being all of them mammals, while in Zootopia 2 reptiles are also introduced.

 Main characters

 Judy Hopps

 Officer Judith Laverne Hopps is a European rabbit and one of the central characters of the franchise along with Nick Wilde.

 Development

 For the initial production of the film, Judy was not the protagonist of the story, instead being a sidekick for Nick, with the plot centered around him.
 She was an already established lieutenant of the Zootopia Police Department, with the goal of assisting Nick in clearing his name after being framed for a crime he did not commit.
 To Nick, the Zootopia city was broken from the beginning, and following the story of a cynical protagonist would degrade both the message of the story and the city itself.
 With Judy being an optimistic protagonist, and her struggle to insert herself within the harsh world of reality, the story and themes made much more sense.